IRooc/miniweb-coreclr/README.md

 Inspired by the [MiniBlog](https://github.com/madskristensen/miniblog) package by Mats Kristensen.

-It needs bootstrap v3.2 for now for the admin menu to work and contains a modified version of [bootstrap-wysiwyg](http://github.com/mindmup/bootstrap-wysiwyg)
+It contains bootstrap v3.2 for now for the admin menu to work and contains a modified version of [bootstrap-wysiwyg](http://github.com/mindmup/bootstrap-wysiwyg)

 ## Example
 Reference the MiniWeb.Core and one of the storage packages.
 Create an empty website.
 See the samples/SampleWeb project for an example implementation.
 Make sure the basic bootstrap files are in the wwwroot folder.